Dr Felicity James

 She is vice-chairperson of the Charles Lamb Society and reviews editor for the Charles Lamb Bulletin.
 Each year she organises a study day relating to Charles Lamb and his circle.
 She is a trustee of the Wordsworth Conference Foundation, which holds a winter school and a summer conference, and will be a keynote speaker at the summer conference in 2014.
 She is on the editorial board of the Gaskell Journal and the University of Strasbourg journal, RANAM.

 Dr James is now writing a monograph on Dissenting life-writing, particularly among women writers of Rational Dissent, from Mary Hays to Elizabeth Gaskell.
 This stems from research undertaken on a British Academy postdoctoral fellowship, on Dissent and life-writing.
-She has published several articles and essays relating to this research, including pieces on Mary Hays and Harriet Martineau, and is a member of the Religion Related Research at Leicester Group.
-With Dr Julian North, she is organising a conference Writing Lives Together: Romantic and Victorian Biography, to be held in Leicester on 18 September 2015, which would welcome papers on any aspect of collaborative/community life-writing in the period.
+She has published several articles and essays relating to this research, including pieces on Mary Hays and Harriet Martineau.
+With Dr Julian North, she organised a conference Writing Lives Together: Romantic and Victorian Biography, to be held in Leicester on 18 September 2015, which focussed on collaborative life-writing in the period and which will form the basis of a special issue of the journal Life-Writing.

 She is interested in establishing links with international researchers in the long nineteenth century: with other members of the Victorian Studies Centre, she received a UKIERI grant to participate in a staff exchange with Jadavpur University, Kolkata, in April 2012.
 She delivered a paper there on Amelia Opie and took part in research and teaching workshops.
 In July 2011 she held a JSPS Invitation Fellowship hosted by Prof. Kaz Oishi at the Graduate School of Letters at the University of Nagoya, as a result of which, she and Prof. Oishi jointly edited a volume of the journal Poetica, Cross-Cultural Negotiations: Romanticism, Mobility, and the Orient including her article on Lamb's friend Thomas Manning.